bmyers4495/Bible-Studies/Articles/Deity Of Christ.md

 Perhaps the most important attribute that one must recognize is the "aesity" of God; that is, His self-sufficiency.
 God is the creator of **all** things (Gen 1), thus, not dependent on anything.
 Melchizedek is clear about who God is when he proclaimed: “Blessed be Abram of God Most High, Possessor of heaven and earth;"(Gen 14:19).
-The earth is God's possession by virtue of the fact that He created everything in it.
+The earth is God's possession because He created everything in it.
 Further, he created the heavenly beings (Job 38:4-7).
 Thus, there is nothing on earth nor in heaven which God does not possess; because he created it all.

 It necessarily follows that God is eternal.
-If God created all things and time is one of those things; God would not be bound by it; in this sense, He is pre-time.
+If God created all things and time is one of those things; God would not be bound by it; hence, He is pre-time.
 Paul taught that many of God's attributes could be understood through searching nature (Rom 1:20-25).
 Paul was speaking about the Grecian philosophers who through a concoction of observation of the earth and reasoning; understood some of God's attributes, like His eternality.
 Furthermore, Moses' psalm expresses proclaims His eternality (Psa 90:2).

+#### God's

 ## Jesus, Created or Creator?